ClimenteA/pyvan/README.md

 icon\_location|TODO|for now pyvan will create a .bat file which links the main\_file\_name with python.exe in the future will add something that will convert the .bat to .exe and you will be able to set it an icon too

-Thanks to [silvandeleemput](https://github.com/silvandeleemput) for extending the available options and adding support for CLI commands.
+Thanks to [silvandeleemput](https://github.com/silvandeleemput) for extending the available options, adding support for CLI commands and automating the download of get-pip.py and embeded python zip.

 If pyvan didn't managed to install all the modules needed go in dist/Scripts folder and install them manually with `pip install module`

+Since Mac and Linux have already Python installed pyvan focuses only on Windows.

 ### For creating a .exe with a custom icon checkout bellow repos: